The Singelpark in Leiden: how citizens created one of the best parks in the Netherlands

 What is the Singelpark?

-The Singelpark is simply said, a park made up of the ‘ring’ of canals around the old city center of Leiden.
+The Singelpark is simply said, a park made up of the ‘ring’ of canals around the old city centre of Leiden.

 Wouldn’t you love to live in or around the ring?
 Image: Gemeente Leiden/Supplied

 The inner city of Leiden is, with all its magnificent old buildings, not the greenest city centre of the Netherlands.
-As such, the need for more lush local green scenery is increasing.
-Instead of a random little park or a lawn we can now welcome the Singelpark.
+As such, the desire for more lush local green scenery is always increasing.

-The Singelpark in Leiden includes the ring of outer canals and all adjacent parks and buildings.
-The existing parks didn’t disappear (don’t worry hortus botanicus fans!) but became part of the Singelpark, each little park will retaining its own character and theme.
+This stunning park includes the ring of outer canals and all adjacent parks and buildings.
+The existing parks didn’t disappear (don’t worry hortus botanicus fans!) but became part of the Singelpark.

 One of the six new bridges completing the Singelpark in Leiden.
-Image: Ney&Partners/singelpark.nl
+Image: Ney&Partners/singelpark.nl/Supplied

-The road around the canals is also part of the Singelpark, which allows you to completely walk through the whole six kilometres long park.
-The Singelpark is the way to connect the ring of parks into a coherent and complete ‘park experience’ and make it an icon of the city in the long run.
+The road around the canals is also part of the Singelpark, allowing you to walk through the whole six kilometres of the park.

 A walk around the Singelpark: 7 highlights

-Since the Singelpark is, in its essence, a tour-around-the town route, you can start a walk through the park basically anywhere.
-Let’s start at the park spot which is the closest to the station.
+Since the Singelpark is, in its essence, a tour-around-the-town route, you can start a walk through the park basically anywhere.
+Let’s start at the spot which is closest to the central station.

 Energy park: the home of DutchReview

 It isn’t all canal houses and windmills in Leiden.
-In 1902 a big energy plant was built, its chimney 80 meters tall.
-For years I was looking at this one from my student room, thinking: I like it and it belongs in Leiden, but does it belong in a park?
+In 1902, a big energy plant was built here, its chimney 80 meters tall.
+For years I was looking at this one from my student room, thinking: I like it, and it belongs in Leiden, but does it belong in a park?

 The energy plant was built in 1902.
 Image: singelpark.nl/Supplied